DanBurbach/Ping-Pong/README.md

-# Vacation Quiz
+# Ping-Pong
-## Week 8: Weekend project to create a JS and jQuery focused quiz.
+## Week 10: Independent weekened project

-A webpage using input from the user and radio buttons to provide recommended vacation sites, v 1.0 (August 2018) By Daniel Burbach
+Created a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with certian  exceptions, v 1.0 (October 2018)

+By Daniel Burbach

 Created in Epicodus for personal and public use
-Main purpose is to show JS, jQuery, HTML and CSS creativity, use, consistancy of content and code, and potential of creator.
+Main purpose is to show the possibilities of looping and arrays using JS, HTML, and Behavior Driven Development.

-### Setup/Installation Requirements
+### Setup/Installation Requirements:
-A stable internet connection
-Understanding of HTML, CSS, JS, and jQuery
-(Optional) GitHub account
-(Optional) Atom Program
+1. Load up page either via GitHub, Download, or weblink
+2. Be sure that the number you enter is a numerical number.
+Ex: "135" and not "One-hundred thirty-five"
+3. After entering number into field press the "Ping Pong" button for results
+4. Number entered will be broken into a full string and each number identified with the following exceptions:

+    - Numbers divisible by 3 are replaced with "ping"
+    - Numbers divisible by 5 are replaced with "pong"
+    - Numbers divisible by 15 are replaced with "pingpong"
+#### Example:
+- 1
+- 2
+- ping
+- 4
+- pong
+- ping
+- 7
+- 8
+- ping
+- pong
+- 11
+- ping
+- 13
+- 14
+- pingpong

 ### Behavior Driven Development for Ping-Pong: